 Clindamycin plus gentamicin, with or without ampicillin

 Treatment of puerperal endometritis is a broad-spectrum antibiotic regimen given IV until women are afebrile for 48 hours.

-Treatment is a broad-spectrum antibiotic regimen given IV until women are afebrile for 48 h.
-The first-line choice is clindamycin 900 mg q 8 h plus gentamicin 1.5 mg/kg q 8 h or 5 mg/kg once a day (1 Treatment reference Puerperal endometritis is uterine infection, typically caused by bacteria ascending from the lower genital or gastrointestinal tract.
-Symptoms are uterine tenderness, abdominal or pelvic pain... read more ); ampicillin 1 g q 6 h is added if enterococcal infection is suspected or if no improvement occurs by 48 h.
+The first-line choice is clindamycin 900 mg IV every 8 hours plus gentamicin 1.5 mg/kg IV every 8 hours or 5 mg/kg once a day (1 Treatment reference Puerperal endometritis is uterine infection, typically caused by bacteria ascending from the lower genital or gastrointestinal tract.
+Symptoms are uterine tenderness, abdominal or pelvic pain... read more ); ampicillin 1 g every 6 hours is added if enterococcal infection is suspected or if no improvement occurs by 48 hours.
 Continuing treatment with oral antibiotics is not necessary.